AimerGDiaz/Codes_Repository/README.md

 ### Generalities of my awk codes

+All the languague I’ve mentioned before will have the same structure for this section: main applications of the main control structures (<for>,
+<while> and <if>), combinations of control structures and most employed
+codes so far.

+#### If loops

-One of my favorite codes made a classificatory tasks extremely fast and with just a handful set of commands, sadly it makes also the code pretty dark for the first times.
+-   IF in arrays as a classificator: One of my favorite codes made a classificatory tasks extremely fast and with just a handful set of commands, sadly the economy of the codes makes it a little dark, especially for AWK beginners.

 <details>
 <summary>